shrutia003/shrutia003/README.md

 I have completed 4 co-ops in industry and 1 co-op as an EEP.
 My industry co-op experiences are detailed below -

-* Co-op 1 and 2 - FedEx Ground - Computer Science Co-op - I worked on the Operations Analysis team and helped with report generation and automation.
+* Co-op 1 and 2 - Spring 2022, Fall 2022 - FedEx Ground - Computer Science Co-op - I worked on the Operations Analysis team and helped with report generation and automation.
 I used a lot of SQL queries for database manipulation.
 I helped in automating 2 reports with the help of VBA scripting and logic which helped the team generate the same data in <5mins which was >30mins earlier.

-* Co-op 3 and 5 - Dell Technologies - Software Engineer Intern - I worked on the ObjectScale and AIOps teams over two rotations.
+* Co-op 3 and 5 - Summer 2023, Summer 2024 - Dell Technologies - Software Engineer Intern - I worked on the ObjectScale and AIOps teams over two rotations.
 My work here dealt with creating or updating internal tools that helped monitor server health, product pipelines, etc. I used a lot of full-stack technologies to develop these tools.
 I gained experience with Python, Java, PostgreSQL, SpringBoot, JavaScript, etc.

 #### Technical Skills